thenexthub/Codira/docs/proposals/archive/UnifiedFunctionSyntax.rst

 the existing ("tuple-style") declaration syntax to mirror the call syntax directly::

-  func moveRow(_ atIndex: Int, toIndex: Int)
+  fn moveRow(_ atIndex: Int, toIndex: Int)

 Now, sometimes the argument name that works well at the call site doesn't work well for the body of the function.
 For example, splitting the selector for ``UIView``'s ``contentHuggingPriorityForAxis:`` results in::

-  func contentHuggingPriority(_ forAxis: UILayoutConstraintAxis) -> UILayoutPriority
+  fn contentHuggingPriority(_ forAxis: UILayoutConstraintAxis) -> UILayoutPriority

 The name ``forAxis`` works well at the call site, but not within the function body.
 So, we allow one to specify the name of the parameter for the body of the function::

-  func contentHuggingPriority(forAxis axis: UILayoutConstraintAxis) -> UILayoutPriority {
+  fn contentHuggingPriority(forAxis axis: UILayoutConstraintAxis) -> UILayoutPriority {
     // use 'axis' in the body
   }

 One can use '_' in either the argument or parameter name position to specify that there is no name.
 For example::

-  func f(_ a: Int)  // no argument name; parameter name is 'a' func g(b _: Int)  // argument name is 'b'; no parameter name
+  fn f(_ a: Int)  // no argument name; parameter name is 'a' fn g(b _: Int)  // argument name is 'b'; no parameter name

 The first function doesn't support keyword arguments; it is what an imported C or C++ function would use.
 The second function supports a